You are here

 Childhood Lead Exposure

+People can breathe or swallow (eat or drink) lead or lead dust.
+Lead paint is a problem when it is peeling or chipping, gets into the air as dust, gets into the soil, or when it is on surfaces that children can chew on.
 Children sometimes eat lead paint chips because the chips have a sweet taste.
 Children are also more likely to put their hands and other objects into their mouths that might have lead-contaminated dust or soil on them.

 - Learning problems

 - Slowed growth and development

 - Anemia- a condition in which you lack enough healthy red blood cells to carry enough oxygen to your body’s tissues

 The longer a person is exposed to lead, the higher the likelihood that health problems could occur.